honeycombio/refinery/rules.md

 ### `CheckNestedFields`

 Indicates whether to expand nested JSON when evaluating rules.
-If false, nested JSON will be treated as a string.
+If false (the default), nested JSON will be treated as a string.
 If `true`, nested JSON will be expanded into a `map[string]interface{}` and the value of the field will be the value of the nested field.
 For example, if you have a field called `http.request.headers` and you want to check the value of the `User-Agent` header, then you would set this to `true` and use `http.request.headers.User-Agent` as the field name in your rule.
 This is a computationally expensive option and may cause performance problems if you have a large number of spans with nested JSON.